WindowsNT/asm/Readme.md

 * On resume, send resume IPI to the first processor

 This project is not yet created, but I hope that it will be here soon!

+## Switcher
+Switcher is a DMMI client that is able to do multitasking in DOS using multiple cores and virtualization.
+More to follow soon!